gcgeneroso/cvs_vaccination_availability/README.md

 ```
 ruby cvs_vaccine.rb
 ```
 The state and town you enter is case-sensitive.
-Go to https://www.cvs.com/immunizations/covid-19-vaccine, click into your state, and find the town where you want to vaccinated at.
+Go to https://www.cvs.com/immunizations/covid-19-vaccine, click into your state, and find the town where you want to be vaccinated at.

 ## Notes